-Writers Write is your one-stop writing resource.
-In this post, Kurt Vonnegut explains the shape of stories.
+In this post, American novelist, Kurt Vonnegut explains the shape of stories.

 Kurt Vonnegut was an American novelist, satirist, and graphic artist.
 He is best known for his books which blend satire, black comedy and science fiction.
 These include the novels, Cat’s Cradle, Slaughterhouse-Five, and Breakfast of Champions.

 He also gave some brilliant writing advice.
-Watch this video as he talks about the shape of stories and learn from one of the best.
+If you have trouble with plotting, watch this video as he talks about the shape of stories and learn from one of the best.

 As he draws a graph, he says, ‘You will see this story over and over again.
 People love it, and it is not copyrighted.
 The story is ‘Man in Hole,’ but the story needn’t be about a man or a hole.
 It’s: somebody gets into trouble, gets out of it again.
 It is not accidental that the line ends up higher than where it began.
 This is encouraging to readers.’